williampayne23/wlang/README.md

                 : KEYWORD:let assignment
         TODO    : KEYWORD:function function
                 : KEYWORD:if if
-        TODO    : KEYWORD:for for
+                : KEYWORD:for for
-        TODO    : KEYWORD:while while
+                : KEYWORD:while while
-        TODO    : KEYWORD:do do-while
+                : KEYWORD:do do-while
                 : comp-expr ((AND | OR) comp-expr)*

         function